Loading...

 How to consume boiled egg, english dal, white rice without glucose spikes

-Incorporate non-starchy vegetables like spinach, kale, or broccoli into your meal.
-They can help slow down the absorption of carbohydrates.
+Add a generous portion of non-starchy vegetables like spinach, kale, or broccoli to your meal.
+These can help slow down the absorption of glucose.

 Stay Hydrated